An extended car loan is a car loan that lasts over 60 months, with 72- and 84-month terms growing in popularity.

 - You will owe more than what the car is worth for a long period of time.

 - You may need to buy gap insurance to cover the difference between what the car is worth and what you owe.

-If you cannot pay for a car in 60 months or less, the car is probably out of your price range.
-Proceed with caution, and try to pay more on your monthly payment to pull yourself out from underneath the loan.
+If you cannot pay for a car in 60 months or less, it is probably out of your price range.
+Proceed with caution, and try to increase your monthly payment to pull yourself out from under the loan.